opensciencegrid/StashCache/docs/index.md

 # StashCache

 ## **This documentation is legacy.
-Please follow the current documentation on the [OSG Documentation](https://opensciencegrid.org/docs/data/stashcache/overview/) website.**
+Please view the current documentation on the [OSG Documentation](https://opensciencegrid.org/docs/data/stashcache/overview/) website.**

 This documentation is for Site Admins and OSG Operations team who manage StashCache nodes (origin or cache server; or redirectors).
 Main functionality of StashCache is based on [XRootD](http://xrootd.org) technology, there are other components involved to function StashCache properly, though.
 E.g. if you are a user of **"stashcp"** you want to follow [this](https://support.opensciencegrid.org/support/solutions/articles/12000002775-transferring-data-with-stashcache) document instead.